Create a one-page business case

 - In-house resource: As a PMP® certified project manager, I will be an internal champion for project management best practices and processes.

-- Recognition: By having PMP®’s on staff, our organization proves to both internal and external customers our commitment to excellence and that we have the required skills and knowledge of a proven framework for project management
+- Recognition: By having PMP®’s on staff, our organization proves to both internal and external customers our commitment to excellence.
+It shows we have the required skills and knowledge of a proven framework for project management

-- Performance and financial impact: At the end, the knowledge that I will gain from the PMP® journey will help our projects to be successful with the incorporation of improvements in daily decision-making processes and overall best project management practices that ultimately will help the company to save money and improve company success.
+- Performance and financial impact: At the end, the knowledge that I will gain from the PMP® journey will help our projects to be successful with the incorporation of improvements in daily decision-making processes and overall best project management practices.
+This will ultimately help the company to save money and improve company success.

 Best of luck!